dattack/parent/README.md

 </parent>
 ```

-The source code on the master branch is the current state of development; it is not
+The source code on the main branch is the current state of development; it is not
 recommended for general use.
 If you prefer to build from source, please use an appropriate
 release tag.